Mao Zedong's cult of personality: Cultural Revolution

-When tension reached a peak between these two factions the life in many cities froze, and so regional leaders and the PLA decided to oppose the riots.
-Clashes between the military and the Red Guard, as well as internal clashes between revolutionary youth put China at the risk of civil war.
-Realizing the instability Mao decided to end the revolutionary terror by sending millions of Red Guard, Zhaofans and party workers to villages spread around the country.
-This marked the final stages of the revolution.
-China was figuratively and in some parts literally, lying in ruins.

 The 10th CCP Congress, which took place in Beijing from 1 to 24 April 1969, approved the first results of the "Cultural Revolution".
 In this report, one of the closest associates of Mao Zedong, Marshal Lin Biao, ensured praise is focused on the "great helmsman", whose ideas were called "the highest stage in the development of Marxism–Leninism".
 This new CCP charter officially consolidated "the ideas of Mao Zedong" as the ideological basis of the CCP.
-The program part of the charter included an unprecedented provision that Lin Biao is "the continuation of the work of Comrade Mao Zedong”.
+The program part of the charter included an unprecedented provision that Lin Biao is "the continuation of the work of Comrade Mao Zedong".
 The entire leadership of the party, government and army was concentrated in the hands of the Chairman of the CCP, his deputy and the Standing Committee of the Politburo of the Central Committee.

 During the Cultural Revolution, Mao's personality cult manifested itself in the ubiquitous wearing of badges depicting Chairman Mao, and people carrying around a Little Red Book with the writings of Mao, which would be studied and quoted from at every opportunity.
 There was even a "loyalty dance" (忠字舞) which people would perform in order to demonstrate their loyalty to the great leader.

 In propaganda writings, such as PLA's legendary communist soldier Lei Feng's Diary, loud slogans and fiery speeches significantly elevated the cult of Mao.
-Crowds of young people drove themselves into hysteria, shouting toasts to the "red sun of our hearts" - "the wisest chairman Mao."
-Mao Zedong became a figure on which almost everything was focused in China.
-During the years of the cultural revolution, a real psychosis reigned in the country: the Red Guards beat those who dared to appear without the image of Mao Zedong; passengers of buses and trains had to repeat excerpts from the Little Red Book.
-Classic and modern works were destroyed such that Chinese citizens could only read the Little Red Book, which was published in tens of millions of copies.

-The following quotes epitomize this Red Guard's thoughts surrounding Chairman Mao, in their manifesto they wrote:
+The following quote epitomizes the Red Guards' thoughts surrounding Chairman Mao, in their manifesto they wrote: